UAE is the second largest Arab economy. And UAE’s foreign policy geared towards creating greater commercial opportunities

 doing in the near future.
 The most significant of all the success

 stories of remarkable achievements is the one about the Free Zones.

 The UAE has become an important destination for investment and this is

 due to the Free Zones.
 From start to finish

-Universal Consultants JLT will work with you to handle your free zone
+Universal Consultants DMCC will work with you to handle your free zone

 We give strategic inputs, help you evaluate and select free zones, work